 Progression/forecastThis section has been translated automatically.

-Great tendency to ulceration and bleeding tendency.
-Untreated, the granuloma pyogenicum can shrink after a few months.
+Great tendency to ulceration with bleeding tendency.
+If left untreated, granuloma pyogenicum may shrink after several months.
 A soft fibromatous papule remains as a relic.
 The recurrence rate after incomplete removal is high.

 LiteratureThis section has been translated automatically.